codepath/android_guides/Installing-Android-SDK-Tools.md

 If you intend to incorporate Android builds into your continuous integration setup, you may want to use [Chef](https://learn.chef.io/) or Puppet to help automate this process.
 These configuration management tools help automate the process of managing machine configurations in Amazon, Rackspace, Linode, or any cloud-based hosting service.

 For Chef, you can download the [chef-android-sdk](https://github.com/gildegoma/chef-android-sdk) recipe.
-It has a few dependencies, including Ark and 7-zip:
+It has a few dependencies, including Ark and 7-zip.
+It will automatically download the latest SDK tools into `/usr/local/android-sdk` including the `android` binary.

 ```bash
 wget https://github.com/gildegoma/chef-android-sdk/archive/master.zip